naelstrof/slop/README.md

       --opengl                  Enable hardware acceleration.
-Only works with modern systems that are also running a compositor.  (default=off) -f, --format=STRING           Set the output format string.
-Format specifiers are %x, %y, %w, %h, %i, %g, and %c.
+Only works with modern systems that are also running a compositor.  (default=off)
+      --magnify                 Display a magnifying glass when --opengl is also enabled.  (default=off)
+      --magstrength=FLOAT       Sets how many times the magnification window size is multiplied.  (default=`4')
+      --magpixels=INT           Sets how many pixels are displayed in the magnification.
+The less pixels the bigger the magnification.  (default=`64')
+      --theme=STRING            Sets the theme of the selection, using textures from ~/.config/slop/ or /usr/share/.
+                                  (default=`none')
+      --shader=STRING           Sets the shader to load and use from ~/.config/slop/ or /usr/share/.
+                                  (default=`simple')
+  -f, --format=STRING           Set the output format string.
+Format specifiers
+                                  are %x, %y, %w, %h, %i, %g, and %c.
                                   (default=`X=%x\nY=%y\nW=%w\nH=%h\nG=%g\nID=%i\nCancel=%c\n')